 There are around 12,500 species of succulents spread all over the world compromising about 3% of total flower-bearing plants (1).

-How to take care of a succulent
+How to take care of a succulent?

 Succulents require bright light.
-Sometime it will be good if we keep them in the shade as it protects their leaves from getting bleached.
+Sometimes it will be good if we keep them in the shade as it protects their leaves from getting bleached.
 If you have succulents in your rooms or bathrooms try to keep them near windows where there is direct light.
 Again I think it depends on the type of succulent or simply periodical switching of succulent in light and shade will be good.

 Succulent look like they can survive in very little water as they are well adapted for a dry environment.
 But in fact, succulents need a generous watering but obviously not regular.